Carey Wentworth Styles

 Carey Wentworth Styles (October 7, 1825 – February 23, 1897) was an American lawyer and journalist who either founded or wrote for "at least" 21 newspapers in his career.
 He is best remembered as the founder of The Atlanta Constitution.
-During a lifetime divided in nearly equal measure between the states of South Carolina, Georgia, and Texas, Styles, a veteran of two wars, developed a reputation for finding his way into political frays and military adventurisms.
+During a lifetime divided in nearly equal measure between the states of South Carolina, Georgia, and Texas, Styles, a veteran of two wars, developed a reputation for finding his way into political frays and military adventures.
 He was briefly a member of the Georgia Senate, after having killed a Georgia State Representative earlier in his career.

 Early years and education

 Carey W. Styles was born October 7, 1825, near Spartanburg, South Carolina, the son of Gabriel and Rebecca Farrow Smith Styles.
 He spent his early years on his father's plantation, which prospered from cotton farming and cattle.
 In 1846, when he was 21 years old, Styles enlisted in the Palmetto Regiment of the South Carolina Volunteers, to fight in the Mexican–American War.
 His regiment suffered heavy casualties in fierce fighting around Chapultepec, where Styles distinguished himself, as one of only two survivors from his unit.
 He was awarded a silver medal by the state of South Carolina, and discharged in June 1848, with the rank of Sergeant.
 Returning to his home, Styles read the law and was admitted to the bar.
 He established a law practice in Edgefield.
 On November 23, 1852, Styles married Frances Jean Evans.
 The couple had two children, Louisa Gabriella (Vincent) (1853), and Frank Evan Styles (1856).